-What is a Digital Vehicle Inspection?
+What are Digital Vehicle Inspections?

 Shops have been doing inspections for as long as there have been cars, but they have always been recorded on paper.
 Digital vehicle inspections (DVI) are inspections performed by technicians using a tablet device to record the results.
 On some platforms, the inspection results are printed out and added to a shop management system (SMS) manually.
 The best inspection software will store the results and recommendations directly to the customer's profile.